 Creates an address locator.
 The address locator can be used to find a location of an address, geocode a table of addresses, or get the address of a point location.

 Creates a composite address locator.
 A composite locator consists of two or more individual locators that allow addresses to be matched against the multiple locators.

 Rebuilds an address locator to update the locator with the current reference data.
-Since an address locator contains a snapshot of the reference data when it was created, it will not geocode addresses against the updated data when the geometry and attributes of the reference data are changed.
-To geocode addresses against the current version of the reference data, the address locator must be rebuilt if you want to update the changes in the locator.
+Because a locator contains a snapshot of the reference data when it was created, it will not geocode addresses with the updated data when the geometry and attributes of the reference data are changed.
+To geocode addresses with the current version of the reference data, the locator must be rebuilt if you want to update the changes in the locator.